-There is a factory warranty for the headset, and students say it’s not always beneficial as the sender has to pay for the shipping.
+The headset has a factory warranty, and students say it’s not always beneficial as the sender has to pay for the shipping.

 Ultimately, I take the Lightspeed Sierra as an excellent headset for the price, and with a 650 USD price tag, Lightspeed couldn’t make it sturdy.